genderkit/genderkit/_resources/gender-services.md

 {% endcapture %}
 {% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description=gic-description %}

-We have instructions on how to access these services on our [Getting A Referral page]({% link _resources/referral-appointment.md %}).
+We have instructions on how to access these NHS services on our [Getting A Referral page]({% link _resources/referral-appointment.md %}).

 {% capture gic-description %}
 There are also a number of pilot schemes run by different organisations within NHS England.
 The purpose of these schemes is to explore a more holistic and comprehensive model of how gender clinics can function, with patient agency centred more in the process.